 “Firth of Forth”

 Preview: Friday 1 November 6-8pm

 2 November to 1 December 2019

 Our only solo exhibition this year is with Matthew Draper and will open with a Preview on Friday 1 November 6-8pm.
-Following his solo show at the Scottish Gallery where he exhibited a magnificent body of work on the Sound of Raasay, Matthew has turned his attention to the land and seascape closer to his adopted home in Edinburgh – the Firth of Forth.
+Following exhibitions featuring the grandeur of the Scottish Highlands and, most recently, the Sound of Raasay on the West Coast of Scotland, Matthew has turned his attention to the land and seascape closer to his adopted home in Edinburgh – the Firth of Forth.